oar-team/batsim/git-hooks/README.md

 ## pre-commit
 The [pre-commit](pre-commit) hook is called when you want to commit something.

-This script checks whather the commit will fail on Travis or not.
+This script checks whether the commit will probably fail on the CI.
 Notably, it checks whether:
   - Doxygen produces warnings
+  - Batsim can be built without warnings
-  - Input examples of execution scripts work
+  - The execution scripts work
   - Tests pass